CAIDA/bgpstream/pybgpstream/docs/api__pybgpstream.rst

    .. py:method:: add_filter(type, value)

       Add a filter to an unstarted BGP Stream instance.
-Only those records that match the filter(s) will be included in the stream.
+Only those records/elems that match the filter(s) will be included in the stream.

-      If multiple filters of the **same** type are added, a record is considered a match if it matches **any** of the filters.
+      If multiple filters of the **same** type are added, a record/elem is considered a match if it matches **any** of the filters.
 E.g. if `add_filter('project', 'routeviews')` and `add_filter('project', 'ris')`
       are used, then records that are from either the `Route Views`, **or** the `RIS` project will be included.

-      If multiple filters of **different** types are added, a record is considered a match if it matches **all** of the filters.
+      If multiple filters of **different** types are added, a record/elem is considered a match if it matches **all** of the filters.
 E.g. if `add_filter('project', 'routeviews')` and `add_filter('record-type',
       'updates')` are used, then records that are both from the `Route Views` project, **and** are `updates` will be included.

+      `project`,  `collector`, and `record-type` filter BGP records, whereas `peer-asn`,  `prefix`, and `community` filter BGP elems.
+The `prefix` filter selects BGP elems related to the prefix or more specifics.
+The `community` filter is specified as a `asn:value` formatted string, the user can specify the ASn or the value and leave the other field not specified using the `*`.
+      E.g. if `add_filter('community', '*:300')` is used then all the BGP elems having at least one community with value `300` will be included.

-      :param str type: The type of the filter, can be one of `project`, `collector`, `record-type`
+      :param str type: The type of the filter, can be one of `project`, `collector`, `record-type`, `peer-asn`,
+                       `prefix`, `community`
       :param str value: The value of the filter
       :raises TypeError: if the type or value are not basestrings
       :raises ValueError: if the type is not valid